 The committee members certainly held a good skating pedigree.
 John Smith is a seasoned speed skater both on ice and on quad skates with both his sons following in his footsteps.
 Roly Walton, skated regularly into his 80's and is also a seasoned speed skater.
 He and his wife Margaret raised their four daughters on skates and between them raced regularly, winning races and championships in Britain as well as abroad at European level.
 Stan Balls is a retired figure skater who competed in the British Professional Pair roller skating championships in the 1950's.

 Hugh Doggett Snr took over the club as Anglia Roller Speed Skating Club in 1981 and was head coach as well as Chairman alongside his wife Marion, who was Club Treasurer.
 Their sons, Hugh Jnr and Alex, were both regularly winning races and competing in both the British and European championships.
-Alex was even featured on Blue Peter, a very highly regarded children's TV show, popular in the 70's and 80's!
+Alex was even featured on Blue Peter in the 1980's!

 The Club worked tirelessly in the mid to late 80's trying to raise publicity and interest and funds for a much-needed outdoor track.
 They raised a petition with the general public and gained the support of locals, but sadly it wasn't enough to be successful, despite the club having British and European Champions in its midst.
 After splitting into two in the 1980's the new clubs were known as Anglia Rollers and Fenland Rollers.
 Both clubs enjoyed successes at club level in Britain, bringing back medals, trophies, track records and champions.
 Members also successfully qualified to represent Great Britain at European and World level and travelled all over the world to compete.